 Meanwhile, his brother across the hill also couldn't sleep.
 "How can I enjoy my share of the produce and not be concerned with my brother.
-He is alone, without a wife or children; who will in the night and quietly brought over bushels of produce to his brother's barn.
+He is alone, without a wife or children; who will support him in his old age?"
+So he arose in the night and quietly brought over bushels of produce to his brother's barn.

 When the next morning dawned, each brother was surprised to find that what they had given away had been replenished.
 They continued these nocturnal treks for many nights.
-Each morning they were astounded to find been replenished.
+Each morning they were astounded to find that the bushels they had removed had been replenished.

 Then one night it happened.
-The remained caring and empathetic. brothers met on the top of the hill.
+The brothers met on the top of the hill.
 And there, they embraced.

-brotherhood and said, "On this spot of today.
-But it certainly does teach us what mutual love I wish to dwell.
-Here My our general attitude must be.
-For once Holy Temple will be built."
+G-d looked upon this expression of brotherhood and said, "On this spot of mutual love I wish to dwell.
+Here My Holy Temple will be built."